-In addition, annual events like the Business Leaders Networking Event and organizations like the CUC Business Club link concepts learned in the classroom to the business community through educational opportunities, professional events and real-world experiences.
+In addition, annual events and organizations like the CUC Business Club link concepts learned in the classroom to the business community through educational opportunities, professional events and real-world experiences.
 Business Club members benefit from networking, speakers who help with job placement, leadership development and more.
 Students also have the option to study abroad, where they can learn about other cultural approaches to business in a memorable and hands-on way.

 Some of the companies recently hiring CUC students include:

 Abbott Laboratories • Allstate Insurance • Blue Cross/Blue Shield • Chase Bank • Chicago Park District • Chicago Police Department • Chicago Symphony Orchestra • Children’s Memorial Hospital • Coca-Cola • IBM Global • Liberty Mutual Insurance • Lucent Technologies Marriott Hotels • Mayo Clinic • McGladrey & Pullen • Northwestern Memorial Hospital